 Today’s blog is the fourth in the series on personality styles.
-Understanding that I’m me, you’re you, but together we can make a big impact on your referability.
-Often times we have trouble coming to the we part and often it is related to a disconnect with our personality style.
+Understanding that I’m me, you’re you, but together we can make a big impact on your referrability.
+Often times we have trouble coming to we part and often it is related to a disconnect with our personal style.
 Before you jump up and say,” I’m not going to change my style,” just be open to adapting and relating a bit more to build rapport.
-Read more about the different DISC styles here. https://highachievers.com/networking-with-style#

 Story 1: Target

 I am at Target with my family: my wife, Kimberly, my teenage son, Christian, and my youngest, Peyton.
 Just to set this up, Christian and I are similar in personality style as are Peyton and Kimberly.
 So we walk in and almost immediately Kim sees somebody she wants to talk to.
 Not knowing them is no obstacle for her, she walks right up and strikes up a conversation.
 Christian looks and me and says, “ Oh no, Mom is talking to strangers again,” and we both slink down an aisle hoping not to be seen or embarrassed by the encounter.
 By the way, Peyton is tagging right along with Kim in the conversation.
 Very funny!